cloudlinux/libcare/docs/libcare.rst

 But we are not yet done with the patching of the patient.
 We now have to reroute the execution paths from the old buggy functions into our just loaded new shiny ones.
-But it is dangerous to patch functions that are being executed at the moment, since this can change the way data is structured and corrupt everything.
-So, we had to wait until the patient leaves functions we are about to patch.
+But it is dangerous to patch functions that are being executed at the moment, since this can change the way the data is structured and corrupt everything.
+So, we have to wait until the patient leaves functions we are about to patch.

 This is done by the function ``kpatch_ensure_safety`` which checks that